 Get the Pit Ready: Temperature, Charcoal and Venting

-First thing you want to do when smoking a turkey is filling up just enough charcoal (and maple wood if you choose to use the homemade brine recipe below, loaned to us by our very own, Ken) to achieve a temperature between 235-275°F. For an approximate 4 hour cook we suggest a 10lb bag of Buffalo Charcoal, or new to Barbecues Galore the ever-tasty Jealous Devil Brand.
-If you haven’t smoked before than this may seem low, but actually because turkey is a leaner meat with less fat content, this is significantly higher than other types of meat and it is the sweet spot for an even heat.
-Additionally, a good rule of thumb is, when in doubt, aim lower, smoke longer.
-A low and slow cook is what we are going for here, as it retains much more of the moisture in the meat and permeates the fat, providing your table with a juicy bird.
+First thing you want to do when smoking a turkey is filling up just enough charcoal (and maple wood if you choose to use the homemade brine recipe below, loaned to us by our very own veteran smoker, Ken) to achieve a temperature between 235-275°F. For an approximate 4 hour cook we suggest about 10lbs of Buffalo Charcoal or Jealous Devil Brand.
+If you haven’t smoked before than this may seem low; however, since turkey is a leaner meat with less fat content, this is significantly higher than other types of meat and it is the sweet spot for an even heat.
+Additionally, a good rule of thumb is, when in doubt, aim lower and smoke longer.
+A low and slow cook is what we are going for here, as it retains much more of the moisture in the meat and permeates the fat, providing your table with a beautifully juicy bird.

 Preparing the Bird

 First things first, thaw your turkey – go back in time about 4-5 years and leave your turkey on the counter and then you should be good to start!
 We're kidding, of course, but be prepared to wait a while for that bird to thaw out.

-Be sure to store it below 41°F until you’re ready to cook after your turkey has thawed.
+Be sure to store it below 41°F (5°C) until you’re ready to cook after your turkey has thawed.
 Once you’re ready to smoke, double check it is completely thawed with your thermometer (see below).
-The thermometer should read between 37-41°F if fully thawed.
+The thermometer should read between 37-41°F if it's fully thawed.
 Be sure to clean your probe before using it for further cooking.

 How Long Does It Take?

-If the guests are getting antsy, or you’re tired of munching on stuffing (*Note: we recommend not stuffing your turkey with this delicious bread-filled goodness, for health and safety reasons), you can use the approximate measurement of 30-40minutes per pound per turkey.
+You can use the approximate measurement of 30-40 minutes per pound of turkey.
 Therefore, an eight-pound turkey will take approximately 4 hours at the 235°F mark.
 So, make sure you plan ahead accordingly if you don't want to see your loved ones become not-so-lovely out of hunger.
 Another option is to cook your turkey a day or two in advance and vacuum seal it up until serving time!
 (Don’t own a vacuum seal?
 Throw that turkey into a ziplock, bag then dip the ziplock into a tub of boiling hot water and you’re ready to go.)

-Two big factors to consider when measuring the time of smoking a turkey: The weight of the turkey and the weather (we know, unpredictable, but we don’t decide the weather, we just provide the tips on how to deal with it.
+Two big factors to consider when measuring the time of smoking a turkey: The weight of the turkey and the weather.
+We know Canadian weather unpredictable, but we don’t decide the weather, we just provide the tips on how to deal with it.